ChernovDmitriy/Injection-Holder/README.md

 ```

-And it's all what you need!
+And that's all what you need!

 You're welcome ;)

 **AppCompat**